-When it comes to first impressions, your smile can make a big one and if you feel self-conscious about yours, our team at Maida Smiles Clinic can certainly help!
-Attaching veneers to your smile is an aesthetic dental procedure and a state-of-the-art solution for a number of dental issues.
-These range from discoloration to slight misalignment and can even straighten crooked teeth.
+When it comes to first impressions, your smile can make a big one, and if you feel self-conscious about yours, our team at Maida Smiles Clinic can certainly help!
+Attaching veneers to your smile is an aesthetic dental procedure and a state-of-the-art solution for several dental issues.
+These range from discolouration to slight misalignment and can even straighten crooked teeth.

 Dental veneers are thin layers of custom-made material created to fit over your teeth and improve their overall appearance.
-There are several different types of veneers available, but the two most popular and desired are porcelain veneers and composite veneers.
-Today we will have a look at the pros and cons of both and help you determine the one that is best suited for your smile.
+Several types of veneers are available, but the two most popular and desired are porcelain veneers and composite veneers.
+Today we will look at the pros and cons of both and help you determine the one best suited for your smile.

 Composite resin veneers are accomplished in a single visit and are sculpted at the time of placement.
 The composite resin is applied in layers to the tooth and modelled to match its exact shape, length and form.
-Normally, only a small amount of tooth structure has to be removed to allow for the placement of composite resin.
+Normally, only a small amount of tooth structure has to be removed to allow composite resin placement.
 Each layer is then hardened using a curing light.
-When all composite is placed, veneers need to be polished extremely well before they are bonded to tooth structure.
+When all composite is placed, veneers must be polished extremely well before bonding to tooth structure.
 Modern composite materials can provide a life-like, beautiful appearance and can last for a reasonable amount of time (5 to 10 years).
 However, direct composite veneers involve extreme attention to detail as the final result depends entirely on the skill and artistry of the dentist.

 Composite veneers are used in situations in which smaller changes have occurred:

 Composite cannot fill in large spaces, in which case many dental professionals will recommend against composite veneers, when you have big spaces between your teeth, very short teeth you’d like to lengthen, or have broken a large part of your tooth off?